sweirich/pi-forall/notes4.md

 telescope.)

-We can represent this structure in our implementation by adding a new form of declaration (some parts have been elided compared to `version3`, we're building up to that version.)
+We can represent this structure in our implementation by adding a new form of declaration (some parts have been elided compared to `soln`, we're building up to that version.)

      -- | type constructor names